Lightning-Universe/AnimeGAN-v2_research-poster/README.md

 # ⚡️ Anime Converter (AnimeGANV2 research poster)

 This app is a research poster demo of AnimeGANv2 paper.
-It showcasese the paper, blog, noteboo,k and model demo where you can upload an image and convert it into Anime.
+It showcasese the paper, blog, notebook and model demo where you can upload an image and convert it into Anime.
 To create a research poster for your work use the [Lightning Research Template app](https://github.com/PyTorchLightning/lightning-template-research-app).